surgebiswas/transcriptome_compression/data_download/README.md

 ## Misc. notes
 1. If getting the error: "name not found while resolving tree within virtual file system module" Try updating sra-toolkit to latest release.
+2. The data illustrated in our paper comes from several distinct downloads.
+For A. thaliana, downloads were performed on 02-May-2015, 18-May-2015, and 06-Sept-2015.
+For M. musculus, downloads were performed on 04-June-2015, and 11-July-2015.
+Downloads after the first were "update" downloads in which only new datasets published to the SRA were downloaded.

 ## References
 [1] Rob Patro, Stephen M. Mount, and Carl Kingsford (2014)